Culter (fish)

-Culter is a genus of cyprinid fish, consisting of four species found in freshwater of eastern Asia (Siberia to Vietnam).
+Culter is a genus of freshwater ray-finned fishes belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
+The fishes in this genus are found in eastern Asia from Siberia to Viet Nam.
 The name is derived from the Latin word culter, meaning "knife".
 Culter is closely related to Chanodichthys and some species have been moved between these genera.

 Species

+Culter has the following species classified within it: